AlexanderVikenfalk/Avatar-Selector/README.md

 #### How to use this service ####
 1. Go to: https://alexandervikenfalk.github.io/Avatar-Selector/
-2. Click (or select with Tab and choose with Enter) the avatar
+2. Click (or select with Tab/Shift+Tab and choose with Enter) the avatar
 3. In the Popup - select a new a avatar.

 #### Screenshots ####